UnbreakableBhanot/mathistic/README.md

 Mathistic introduces Matrical, a module that simplifies matrix calculations.
 The example below demonstrates how easy it is to perform matrix addition:

+## Getting Start
+Download and add file to your lib folder in python dir and just use the following command

 ```python
 from matrical import matrical